 On this page you will find the latest information about Covid-19 (the coronavirus) and travelling by train or other means of public transport in the Netherlands.
-This information is based on the latest information from the RIVM and the public transport companies.
+This information is based on the latest information from the Dutch government and the public transport companies.

-The normal timetable has mostly been resumed.
-All trains, buses and other public transport will (mostly) run again according to the regular schedule, with the exception of a number of rush hour trains and the night trains.
+The normal timetable has been resumed.
+All trains, buses and other public transport will (mostly) run according to the regular schedule, with the exception of a number of rush hour trains and some night trains.
 Use the journey planner to plan your trip.

 Face masks can be bought in a variety of places.
 Check out this overview in the Dutch section of this website: overview of all shops selling face masks for public transport